-Mining Claims: Exploration activities on our properties in Nevada are conducted upon federally-owned land.
+Mining Claims: Exploration activities on our properties are conducted both upon federally-owned land and private land.
 Most federally-owned land is administered by the Bureau of Land Management ("BLM").
-On existing claims, we are required to pay annual claim maintenance fees of \$155 per claim on or before September 1st at the State Office of the BLM.
-In addition, in Nevada, we are required to pay the county recorder of the county in which the claim is situated an annual fee of \$10.50 per claim.
+On existing claims owned by the federal government, we are required to pay annual claim maintenance fees of \$155 per claim on or before September 1st at the State Office of the BLM.
+In addition, we are required to pay the county recorder of the county in which the claim is situated an annual fee of \$10.50 per claim.
 On certain claims, we are required to pay a fee for each 20 acres of an association placer.
 For any new claims we acquire by staking, we must file a certificate of location with the State Office of the BLM within 90 days of making the claim along with a fee equal to the amount of the annual claim maintenance fee.